Techtonica/curriculum/javascript/basic-js-practice.md

 ### [Challenge 10] Determine Runtime Complexity

 At the top your document for each challenge, state the runtime complexity for that function.

+### Check for Understanding

+- Demonstrate how to create a function in Javascript.

+- Create 3 examples using Math().

+- How to return a function

+- Write a loop

+- Create an object.